-The County holds an annual Tax Sale in May or June of each year.
+The County holds an annual Tax Sale in May each year.
 Tax lien certificates for properties with delinquent taxes, water and sewer bills or other liens will be auctioned to the highest bidder.
-On or about March 1, the County will send a delinquent notice to all property owners with delinquent bills and advertise the delinquent properties in the Howard County Times / Columbia Flier for at least four weeks prior to the sale.
+On or about March 1, the County will send tax sale notices to all property owners with delinquent bills and advertise the delinquent properties in the Howard County Times / Columbia Flier for at least four weeks prior to the sale.

 Participation in the Howard County Tax Sale may result in the immediate purchase of a “tax lien,” but not an actual property; therefore, discretion is encouraged.
 There may be tax liens pertaining to property sold for which taxes were paid prior to the sale date or other circumstances which render the sale invalid or void.